 Empowering Through Code: Aiden’s Path to a Tech Career

-Aiden’s journey with Yep! transformed his academic knowledge into hands-on tech skills.
+Aiden’s journey with YEP transformed his academic knowledge into hands-on tech skills.
 Volunteering and career support boosted his confidence and prepared him for roles in game development.

 Introduction

-Yep! is a UK Government-funded initiative through the UK Shared Prosperity Fund, supporting disadvantaged young people aged 16–24 in Cornwall and the Isles of Scilly.
+YEP is a UK Government-funded initiative through the UK Shared Prosperity Fund, supporting disadvantaged young people aged 16–24 in Cornwall and the Isles of Scilly.
 Launched in January 2024, the project runs until March 2026, focusing on those who are NEET or at risk of NEET, have SEN, or belong to other vulnerable groups.

-This case study follows Aiden, a talented graduate passionate about game design, who joined Yep! to gain practical experience and confidence in the tech and creative industries.
+This case study follows Aiden, a talented graduate passionate about game design, who joined YEP to gain practical experience and confidence in the tech and creative industries.

 Our Role